Residence Hall Staff

 Except at College Inn, Honors Hall, Legends Hall, Mozart Square, and Santa Fe Square, the main desks of each building are staffed twenty-four hours a day, seven days a week when halls are open.
 Desk Clerks assist visitors; issue equipment, games, keys, and other materials available to residents for check out; report maintenance requests; and perform other administrative tasks that may arise.
 They are also an excellent resource for Housing and University information.
 Desk Clerks report to the Hall Director.

-Hall Directors and Assistant Hall Directors are full-time, live in staff and are responsible for the operation of the residence halls.
+Community Directors and Assistant Community Directors are full-time, live in staff and are responsible for the operation of the residence halls.
 They supervise the other hall staff members, coordinate hall functions, advise the hall associations, monitor hall maintenance and cleanliness, provide assistance to residents, uphold community standards through the discipline process when necessary, and perform administrative functions as needed.
-Residents who have special problems or who have ideas for hall programs or other hall improvements should see their Hall Director.
-Hall Directors report to the Associate Director for Residence Life.
+Residents who have special problems or who have ideas for hall programs or other hall improvements should see their Community Director.
+Community Directors report to the Associate Director for Residence Life.

 The custodians keep public areas of the building clean.
 Custodians report to the Custodial Supervisors.